monacofj/kobrapy/docs/exercise-directions.md

  REQUESTED FEATURES

- * In the traditional snake game, as the snake moves, it looses energy and, if all of it is exhausted, the snake dies.
+ * In some versions of the snake game, as the snake moves, it looses energy and, if all of it is exhausted, the snake dies.
 To restore energy, the snake needs to eat apples.
 The snake should be born with 100% energy level and gradually expend energy as it moves.
 An energy meter should be shown.

  * Before the game starts, the user might have the possibility of choosing some game parameters such as